Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Local factors

 \subsection{Proof of Proposition \ref{gamma=}}

 Now we shall prove Proposition \ref{gamma=}. \begin{proof}[Proof of Proposition \ref{gamma=}] If $\tau$ and $\sigma$ are tempered, then the $L$-factors and the $\ep$-factors are uniquely determined by the corresponding $\gamma$-factors.
-Hence the equations for the $L$-factors and the $\ep$-factors are derived by the one for the $\gamma$-factors.
+Hence the equations for the $L$-factors and the $\ep$-factors are derived from the corresponding equality for the $\gamma$-factors.
 Moreover, since $\phi_\sigma = \phi_\pi$ as representations of $L_E$, where $\pi$ is the functorial lift of $\sigma$, it suffices to show that

 The equation for the $\gamma$-factors easily follows from the characterizing properties of $\gamma^{\Sh}(s, \tau \times \sigma, \psi_E)$, proved in \cite[Theorem 3.5]{Sh7}, which are some of the ``Ten Commandments'' given in \cite{LR}.
 For the convenience of the readers, we recall the properties we need. \begin{enumerate} \item (unramified twisting) For $s_0 \in \C$, we have